Platinum American Eagle Bullion Coin Sales Figures (1997-2009)

 Scroll by dragging the graph.
 Press the All, 1, and 2 buttons.
 Click on the blue Full Screen icon.

-It is important to realize that these are bullion coins.
-They are not the collectible and higher priced proof and uncirculated versions the US Mint sells directly to the public (although they bear the same design).
+It is important to realize that the data above reflects bullion coin sales figures.
+They are not the collectible and higher priced proof and uncirculated versions the United States Mint sells directly to the public (although they bear the same designs).

-The above chart is not in error for 2009.
-While the Mint is producing a massive amount of bullion silver and gold bullions coins, it is yet to offer any platinum options ... and it will not in 2009.
+The above chart is not in error for 2009, 2010, or 2011.
+While the U.S. Mint is producing high levels of bullion silver and gold bullions coins, it is yet to strike and offer any bullion platinum options.
+It did not in 2009 or 2010, and there has been no official update as to whether it will in 2011.